steelswords/blog/content/about.md

 # Examples of my work

 If you’re an employer looking to give me a great job, you might be interested to see examples of my work on GitHub.
-A lot of my portfolio is school assignments and to make it harder for would-be plagurists I have made all those repositories private.
+A lot of my portfolio is school assignments and to make it harder for would-be plagiarists I have made all those repositories private.
 If you convince me you’re not just a lazy engineering student I’ll give you read access to the repositories for any of the following classes:

     Microcontrollers
     Computer Networks